pancongliang/openshift/minio/minio-deploy.md

 $ MINIO_ADDR=$(oc get route minio -n minio -o jsonpath='https://{.spec.host}')
 ~~~

-**4.Install the Minio client**
+**4. Install the Minio client**

-Optional(a).
+a (optional).
 Install the Minio client on the basion machine and use the route address to access.
 ~~~
 $ curl -OL https://dl.min.io/client/mc/release/linux-amd64/mc
 $ chmod +x mc && mv mc /usr/bin
 ~~~

-Optional(b).
+b (optional).
 Install the Minio client in the pod and use the service address to access.
 ~~~
 $ oc new-project minio-client
 $ oc apply -f - << EOF